 - Education: A recognized degree or professional qualification, or, in lieu of a degree, an additional five consecutive years of fulltime work as a management consultant;

-- Time commitment: Must demonstrate that management consulting has been a significant part of the candidate’s work activity, with a minimum of 1,200 hours of practice over the last three years, including the immediate past 12 months.
+- Time commitment: Must demonstrate that management consulting has been a significant part of the candidate’s work activity.
 Activities must be consistent with the definition of Management Consulting; and

 - Independence: Services must be provided with complete objectivity and independence, free of any conflict of interest.